PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Side Imaging

 Reveals structure and fish hiding under overhangs.
 The Humminbird Helix 5 SI GPS G2 shows incredible detail in shallow water.
+You can identify bass staging areas before ever making a cast.

 Down Imaging